c4s0py/stuff/README.md

 Expense_tracker.py - an expense tracker that utilises Lambda functions.
 Created as part of the computer science FreeCodeCamp course.

 Case Converter.py -  a program that takes a string formatted in Camel Case or Pascal Case, then converts it into Snake Case.
 Created as part of the computer science FreeCodeCamp course.

+PasswordGen.py - Importing modules and using Regular Expressions to build your own password generator program.
+Created as part of the computer science FreeCodeCamp course.